santiago1234/mxb-genomes/demographic/data/211231-mL-coding/test/README.md

 22	50705396	50705398
 ```

-I took the intersection of this file with the exons file (bed).
-This after masking.
+I took the intersection of this file with the exons file (this after masking).
 The intersection was empty which indicates that these variants were not in my starting
 exons list.
-I think this is a good indication.
+This is a good indication.